 The Atlantic Puffin

 Leach's Storm Petrel

 What is the Puffin Patrol?

-To save the puffin chicks the Puffin Patrol was begun 3 years ago by Juergen Schau with the assistance of the youth of Witless Bay.
+To save the puffin chicks the Puffin Patrol was started by Juergen Schau with the assistance of the youth of Witless Bay.
 Since then, hundreds of puffin chicks have been rescued and released into the ocean to later return as adult puffins to our Ecological Reserve here in Witless Bay.

 How many puffins and Petrels are here?